 - Be alert and try to avoid potentially unsafe environments, in general, and especially if the country climate actively marginilizes the LGBTQIA+ Community.
 Look out for yourself and your friends, especially late at night.

 - Use discretion.
-As an American, you may already stand out.
-Outside gay neighborhoods or resorts, public displays of affection may draw even more attention.
+As a US American, you may already stand out.
+Public displays of affection may draw even more attention.

 Resources for more information

 - Out @ ASU - Promoting an inclusive and affirming academic and campus environment for lesbian, gay, bisexual, transgender, queer, intersex, asexual, questioning students and their allies.

 - ASU LGBTQIA Health Information

 - Diversity Abroad - Guide for LGBTQ+ students abroad

 - Fund for Education Abroad - information about the Rainbow Scholarship (for LGBTQIA study abroad students)

 - International Lesbian, Gay, Bisexual, Trans and Intersex Association - country-specific information related to legal rights and social climate